Petnow LogoPetnow

 Solution:

-• Verify that android:largeHeap="true" is added in AndroidManifest.xml
+• Verify that android:largeHeap="true" is added to AndroidManifest.xml

 • Clear unnecessary image caches